nav21n/d365finops/samples/README.md

 that is set to 'Yes'.
 This flag sets the Address and the contact fields as non-editable (primary and non-primary).
 The ability for the user is to enter atleast addresses and contacts that are of that type non-primary.
 Through this piece of X++ code, the user can enter non-primary addresses and contacts in Finance and Operations.
+Note: Code resides in the var layer.

+Projects Used:
+DMOD365SampleDev.

 Extensions Used:
 #Data Entities: